 - "Take that!"
-"Taste the pain!" in the same voice every time Xavier gets beaten up for "Being a freak" regardless or the character saying it
+"Taste the pain!" in the same voice every time Xavier gets beaten up for "being a freak", regardless of the character saying it.

 - Schmuck Bait: "You don't want to drink that."

-- Stuff Blowing Up: One episode ends in a car chase with a sentient explosion.
-It Makes Just As Much Sense In Context.
+- Stuff Blowing Up: One episode ends in a car chase with a sentient explosion that is incapable of stopping exploding.

 - That Came Out Wrong: Xavier has a penchant for this.